-We'll also walk you through what the best drones for younger operators offer in terms of features, performance and safety, so that you can make the right choice for the little pilot you are buying for (you'll find more buying advice at the bottom of the page).
+We'll walk you through what the best drones for younger operators offer in terms of features, performance and safety so that you can make the right choice for the little pilot you are buying for.
 The price widgets with each entry will automatically update to show the best prices – including deals – so you can be confident you are not paying over the odds.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.